Corporate Bodies: Problems Associated With Access Points and Cross-References

 Introduction

 Authority files provide unique and consistent headings in a library catalogue.
 These unique headings are the catalogue's access points to the bibliographic information stored in the library database, and may be uniform titles, subjects, or names.
 They also fulfill the collocation function of authority work by gathering together related works, and consequently, have an important role to play and must be chosen carefully.
-Since the goal of library catalogues is to provide access and allow accurate searching, cataloguers need to decide upon the access points or headings by using the general rules set out in Chapter 21 of AACR2.
-For purposes of this discussion of corporate bodies, rule 21.1B2, which documents the criteria needed to identify an organization or group of persons as a corporate group, will be the starting point.
+Since the goal of library catalogues is to provide access and allow for accurate searching, cataloguers need to decide which access points or headings to use by following the general rules set out in Chapter 21 of Anglo-American Cataloguing Rules 2 (AACR2).
+For the purposes of this discussion of corporate bodies, rule 21.1B2, which documents the criteria needed to identify an organization or group of persons as a corporate group, will be the starting point.
 It must have a proper name (see rule 21.1B1), and have acted or can act as an entity (AACR2 1988,312).
 AACR2 defines a corporate body as:

 An organization or group of persons that is identified by a particular name and that acts, or may act, as an entity.
 Typical examples are associations, institutions, business firms, nonprofit enterprises, governments, government agencies, religious bodies, local churches, and conferences (AACR2 1988,617).

-The group of persons or body that is chiefly responsible for the intellectual property of an item is given main entry, while added entry status is given to other corporate bodies or groups of persons who have secondary responsibility, and should be listed as access points in a catalogue.
-The choice of a main entry has been a long-standing requirement for working cataloguers, and is continuing, albeit with some objections, in today's online environment.
+The group of persons or body that is chiefly responsible for the intellectual property of an item is given main entry, while added entry status is given to other corporate bodies or groups of persons who have secondary responsibility and should be listed as access points in a catalogue.
+The choice of a main entry is a long-standing requirement for working cataloguers, and is continuing, albeit with some objections, in today's online environment.
 Corporate authorship is another contentious element in the cataloguing world that began with Charles Cutter's statement that "bodies of men are to be considered as authors of works published in their name or by their authority" (Cutter 1904,69).
-Many have questioned the premise of associations' writing, when in reality only individuals do (Berman 1990,22).
-Subsequently, it was decided that certain materials are of a more cooperative nature, and AACR2 documented the idea of collective thought emanating from a work (Berman 1990,22).
+Many have questioned the concept that allows an association to be cited as an author, when in reality only individuals write (Berman 1990,22).
+Subsequently, it was decided that certain materials are cooperative in nature, and AACR2 documented the idea of collective thought emanating from a work (Berman 1990,22).

-The next step is to decide how the main and added entries should be cited, using Chapter 24 for corporate bodies, with its basic rule, and rules for handling variations in the name of the body; what to add or delete from corporate names; what to do with subordinate units of a non-governmental body; when do these subordinate units have to be cited under the larger body; what to do with subordinate units of a governmental body; and when do these units have to be cited under the larger body?
-This is only a selection of the most pertinent rules written for corporate bodies.
+The next step is to decide how the main and added entries should be cited.
+Chapter 24 of AACR2 provides the basic rules for corporate bodies, along with rules for handling variations in the name of a corporate body; what to add or delete from corporate names; what to do with subordinate units of a non-governmental body; when do these subordinate units have to be cited under the larger body; what to do with subordinate units of a governmental body; and when do these units have to be cited under the larger body?
+This is only a selection of the most important rules written for corporate bodies.
 As Edward Swanson correctly points out in Choice and Form of Access Points According to AACR2:

 Unlike the other chapters in AACR2, chapter 24 basically is not a chapter of rules.
 One could say (only semi-facetiously) that chapter 24 comprises one rule and forty pages of exceptions (Swanson 1990,45).

-Herein lies the problem of cataloguing the materials of corporate bodies, with their many name changes, cross-references, and decisions of whom or what gets main entry status.
+Herein lies the problem of cataloguing the materials of corporate bodies, with their many name changes, cross-references, and determinations of whom or what gets main entry status.
 The following paper will discuss some of the many difficulties associated with determining access points for corporate bodies, and for the handling of such access points in an authority file.
-These include geographic entities, since they must be used as additions to some corporate names, and the names of governments.
-In particular, a summary of the problems found in cataloguing conference proceedings will be included.
+In particular, a summary of the problems faced when cataloguing conference proceedings will be discussed.

 An Overview of the Rules for Corporate Bodies